-Sand River is a self-governing cohousing community.
+Sand River is a self-governing 55+ cohousing community of active elders who choose cohousing for the benefits of living in community and participating fully in the life of Sand River.
+We are not an assisted-living facility.
 We own and manage our grounds and common house collectively, and coordinate activities and events.
 For the good decision making of self-governance we depend on the participation of each and every one of our owners and residents.
 We govern through monthly community meetings where we create policies through a collaborative consensus process.
 As a self-governing community we strive to be egalitarian and transparent.

 Sand River is also a condo association, formed as a nonprofit corporation under New Mexico Condominium law.
 Our governing documents include the Sand River Declaration, Bylaws, and Rules and Regulations.
 The declaration includes conditions of approval from the City of Santa Fe.
 We have a board of directors, which makes decisions involving legal or fiscal matters.
 The Board exhibits maximum transparency to the community.
 Residents are welcome to participate at monthly board meetings.
 Executive sessions are limited.